 There are also plenty of spots where the kids can run around or where you can enjoy a family picnic.
 There is also a lovely cafe at the front of the gardens which is open 7 days a week.

 Free guided walks are also available on most days at 11am or 1pm.
+It’s a wonderful place to go when exploring Mt Coo-tha.

 SIR THOMAS BRISBANE PLANETARIUM